restimel/es-support/README.md

 Names are case insensitive, so it can be written either `'es2022'` or `'ES2022'`.

+You can read the [Features guide](./doc/features.md) to know all available values.

 ### returnTypes

 Depending of this value the output is changed.